 Students will earn engagement (or participation) credit for actively engaging with the material we cover, with their peers, and with their own work.
-As this is an in-person course, participation will primarily be based on your attendance, 1-on-1 check-ins with your instructor, your responses to quick writes and journal posts, as well as your verbal participation in large and small group class discussions.
+As this is an in-person course, participation will primarily be based on your attendance (in class and on zoom), involvement in daily discussions, your responses to quick writes and discussion posts, as well as your verbal participation in large and small group class discussions.
+Students will also create a final multimodal presentation in the form of an artifact (collage, Tiktok video, poster, dance, podcast etc) to present a relevant message to a chosen audience.
+Students must use modes other than the essay or powerpoint.
+This is your chance to combine our curriculum on communication/composition studies and your non-essayist interests/passions.

-Final Presentation & ePortfolio:
+Final Portfolio: